 Showing empathy, respect and vulnerability during a time of crisis shows the human trait of a brand.
 And, that’s a thing that’s crucial in today’s landscape.

-If you’re wanting to help out in any way, you can donate at any of the below links:
+If you’re still wanting to help out in any way, you can donate at any of the below links:

 - NSW Rural Fire Service